salsita/spicy-hooks/docs/project-structure.md

 Read more about [building packages](building-packages.md).

-#### `./tsconfig.json`
+#### `./tsconfig.build.json`

-TypeScript config that inherits from the root one.
-It's basically the same for all packages, but as has to be replicated in each of them separately as it contains relative paths.
+TypeScript config solely for build purposes.
+All the configuration is inherited from the root config.
+It's basically the same for all packages (except for dependencies), but it has to be replicated in each of them separately as it contains relative paths.

 #### `./package.json`